mrfelipelima/login-page/README.md

 ## :dart: About ##

-This repository is the answer to the marmitech challenge, proposed by [Jakeline Gracielly](https://github.com/jakeliny), where we should develop a frontend project for [DevChallenge.com.br](https://devchallenge.com.br/) or [Discovery by Rocketseat](https://app.rocketseat.com.br/discover/challenges).
+This repository is the answer to the marmitech challenge, proposed by [Jakeliny Gracielly](https://github.com/jakeliny), where we should develop a frontend project for [DevChallenge.com.br](https://devchallenge.com.br/) or [Discovery by Rocketseat](https://app.rocketseat.com.br/discover/challenges).
-The project consists of a login screen, the manual tells us to work with HTML and CSS, but I went beyond.
+The project consists of a login screen, the manual tells us to work with pure HTML and CSS, but I went beyond.

 ## :sparkles: Features ##